Download the MC Case Scoring Guide today!

 2 – Structure, structure, structure

-3 – Defining 2 levels of structure provides both high level and metric based support for your answers
+3 – Defining 2 levels of structure provides both high level and metric-based support for your answers

-For example, you may think it’s adequate to ask the question, “what are competitors doing?” in your opening structure.
+For example, you may think it’s adequate to ask the question, “What are competitors doing?” in your opening structure.
 While it’s a good question to ask, however, it won’t drive at the heart of the issue in the same way that using metrics-driven approach will.
-If you want to stand out, you should ask questions like, “What segments are competitors targeting, what is their current pricing and how has it changed over the last ~3 years?”
+If you want to stand out, you should ask more detail-oriented questions like, “What segments are competitors targeting, what is their current pricing and how has it changed over the last ~3 years?”

-If you state your hypothesis and use it throughout your case, only good can come of it.
-If the hypothesis you provide on the first question ends up being the correct answer -congratulations, you’re officially a superhero.
-If the hypothesis you use isn’t the ultimate answer, but you use it to test your findings as you unpack the answer congratulations, you’re also a superhero.
-One important note here – a hypothesis is not just stated as “the answer is that input costs are rising.”
-That can be risky.
-For all cases that are yes and no (enter this market, buy this company), those kinds of hypotheses are fine.
-For others, however, move more toward explaining which areas you want to focus on instead of what you expect to find there.
+If you state your hypothesis upfront in the presentation of your structure and use it throughout your case, only good can come of it.
+If the hypothesis you provide on the first question ends up being the correct answer: congratulations, you’re officially a superhero.
+If the hypothesis you started with isn’t the final answer, but you use it to test your findings as you unpack the answer… congratulations, you’re also a superhero.
+One thing to remember about hypotheses is that consultants use them all the time in real life on the job, so mastering this skill is one that will serve you well beyond your interview.

+Sometimes we can be more specific in our overall case hypothesis, however.
+For all case objectives that are yes and no (e.g., Should the client enter this market?
+Should the client buy this company?), specificity in your hypothesis is great – tell the interviewer if you hypothesize they should/shouldn’t.
+For other more open-ended case questions, however, move more toward explaining which areas you want to focus on first instead of what you expect to find there.
 It conveys a focus on priorities without the risk of being terribly, horribly wrong.

 But a hypothesis-driven approach doesn’t end with the creation and presentation of your structure.
 It will also help propel you to…